benupham/enlightened-images-wp/README.txt

 == Description ==

-Image alternative text, or "alt text" is both a requirement for accessible websites and a key part of any website SEO strategy.
+Image alternative text (alt text or alt tag) is both a requirement for accessible websites and a key part of any website SEO strategy.
 It is strongly recommended every image on your website have an alt text description.
 However, most websites have dozens or hundreds of images that are missing alt text.
 Adding it manually is a huge pain.

 The Enlightened Images plugin solves this problem by generating alt text automatically using a bulk tool.
 Run the Bulk Alt Text tool and generate alt text for all images missing it.